QwikDev/qwik/packages/docs/src/routes/api/qwik-server/index.md

 ## getQwikPrefetchWorkerScript

 Provides the `qwik-prefetch-service-worker.js` file as a string.
-Useful for tooling to inline the qwikloader script into HTML.
+Useful for tooling to inline the qwik-prefetch-service-worker script into HTML.

 ```typescript
 export declare function getQwikPrefetchWorkerScript(opts?: {